Friday 20 September 2013

 "Theontology," coined by Poul Anderson in The Byworlder (London, 1974, p.
 5), would mean what?
 (Greek) knowledge of (Latin) knowledge of (Greek) God?

-Theontologists seek the divine through diverse sub-cults of Spirit, Jesus, Brahma, Amida Butsu, Snake or Oracle.
+Theontologists seek the divine through diverse sub-cults of Spirits, Jesus, Brahma, Amida Butsu, Snake or Oracle.
 If I were being brought up in a Theontologist community, then I would want to practice in a Zen cult but otherwise let's just stick with Zen as taught by a Buddhist lineage.

 The Byworlder introduces a genuinely non-humanoid extra-solar alien, the Sigman (plural: Sigmans), who has entered Earth orbit after approaching the Solar System in a Bussard ramjet from the direction of Sigma Draconis.
 An entire page is necessary to describe this creature.
 The way he moves is fairly sickening and that comes through in the description.
 The problem of devising a mutually comprehensible pidgin language is also recounted in the necessary detail.